JudgeGroovyman/JudgeGroovyman.github.io/Games.md

   - Stage 4 patched plains - the perspective at the beginning is so cool!
   - This first clanky woods battle is really cool with several parts!
   - 2-2 is a cool shmup ina.
 City with an absolutely awesome boss.
 I would absolutely play a full game like this
-  - 2-4 is a cool casino background hey and it‚Äôs the cool 3D pool table level great fun catchy tunes
+  - 2-4 is a cool casino background hey and it’s the cool 3D pool table level great fun catchy tunes
   - 3-4 has a cool snowmen heads you have to fill with ice and amazing creamsicle ice cream swirl cones falling on you
   - Overload ocean stage 5 has a really cool 3D background and foreground thing going up and down a lot which is awespme
   - Gigabyte grounds 3 has a cool Rube Goldberg machines